 A Supreme Court case challenging a city sign code that permits on-premises but not off-premises signs to be digitized.

-The Austin city ordinance defines an off-premises sign as one that advertises businesses, goods or services that are not located on the same site as the sign.
-The ordinance allows an on-premises sign to be digitized, not an off-premises sign.
+The Austin city ordinance defines an off-premises sign as one that advertises businesses, goods, or services that are not located on the same site as the sign.
+The ordinance allows on-premises—but not off-premises—signs to be digitized.
 The Fifth Circuit held that under the Supreme Court’s decision in Reed v.
-Town of Gilbert, the sign code’s on-premises/off-premises distinction is content-based and thus subject to strict scrutiny because in order for a city official to determine whether a sign is on-premises or off-premises, the official has to read the sign.
+Town of Gilbert, the distinction between on-premises and off-premises signs is content-based and thus subject to strict scrutiny because, in order for a city official to determine whether a sign is on-premises or off-premises, the official has to read the sign.

 Case Information: City of Austin, Texas v.
-Reagan National Advertising of Austin, Inc., et al., No. 20-1029 (S. Ct.).
+Reagan National Advertising of Austin, Inc., No. 20-1029 (S. Ct.).